servo/book/src/hacking/building-for-android.md

 PATH=$PATH:$ANDROID_SDK/platform-tools
 ```

-NOTE: If you are using Nix, you don't need to install the tools or setup the ANDROID_* environment variables manually.
+NOTE: If you are using Nix, you don't need to install the tools or set up the ANDROID_* environment variables manually.
 Simply enable the Android build support running:
 ```
 export SERVO_ANDROID_BUILD=1